Car Wash Detergent Application Nozzles

 Why the Right Nozzle Matters

-• Reduced Chemical Waste: Better coverage at lower volumes lowers detergent cost.
+Better coverage at lower volumes lowers detergent cost per wash.

 Typical Application Styles

-• Low-Pressure Fan Jets: Gentle flat-fan nozzles (often 40°–110°) for broad detergent coverage early in the wash sequence.
+Gentle flat-fan nozzles (40°–110°) for broad detergent coverage early in the wash sequence.

-• Metered Soap Injectors: Many systems mix detergent upstream — the nozzle must handle the correct dilution, chemical compatibility, and provide proper spray pressure.
+Systems mix detergent upstream—nozzle must handle correct dilution, chemical compatibility, and pressure.

 Recommended Nozzle Types & Configurations